Parent Rights and Responsibilities

 - Franklin Special School District will provide full opportunities for the participation of parents with limited English proficiency, parents with disabilities, and parents of migratory and homeless students.
 The schools provide information and school reports in a format and language that parents understand.
 The district also has access to an interpretation service for communicating with parents and families in languages that are less commonly spoken in our community.

 - The school system will promote parent involvement and community participation in programs for students receiving ELL services, students experiencing homelessness, migrant students, and students receiving special education and related services.

 BUILDING CAPACITY OF SCHOOL STAFF

-The Franklin Special School District will, with the assistance of its schools and families, educate its teachers, specialized instructional support personnel, principals, and other school leaders, and other staff in the value and utility of contributions of families, and in how to reach out to, communicate with, and work with families as equal partners, implement and coordinate parent programs, and build ties between families and schools by:
+The Franklin Special School District will, with the assistance of its schools and families, educate its teachers, specialized instructional support personnel, principals, other school leaders, and other staff on the value and utility of contributions of families, and how to reach out to, communicate with, and work with families as equal partners, implement and coordinate parent programs, and build ties between families and schools by:

 - Involving families in the development of training for teachers, principals, and other educators to improve the effectiveness of that training.

 - Providing necessary literacy training for families from Title I, Part A funds, if the school district has exhausted all other reasonably available sources of funding for that training.